hfp/libxstream/samples/ozaki/README.md

 ### Scheme 2 - Chinese Remainder Theorem (CRT)

-- **int8** (`ozaki2_int8.cl`, `OZAKI=2`) - Each IEEE-754 mantissa, shifted by
+- **u8 default** (`ozaki2_int8.cl`, `OZAKI=2`) - Each IEEE-754 mantissa, shifted
-  a per-row/per-column max exponent, is reduced modulo each of up to 18 pairwise coprime moduli (<= 128, fitting int8).
-One int8 dot product is performed per modulus channel (NPRIMES independent products instead of S*(S+1)/2 pairwise slice products).
+  by a per-row/per-column max exponent, is reduced modulo each of up to 20 pairwise coprime moduli.
+One dot product is performed per modulus channel (NPRIMES independent products instead of S*(S+1)/2 pairwise slice products).
   The results are reconstructed via **Garner's algorithm** and evaluated with **Horner's method** in a mixed-radix representation.

-The product of 17 moduli exceeds 2^111, providing sufficient range for fp64.
+  Residues are unsigned uint8 with moduli up to 256 (prime powers 256=2^8, 243=3^5, 169=13^2 alongside large primes).
+Sign is encoded via the modular additive inverse (p - r).
+The DPAS path uses `u8_u8_matrix_mad_k32`;
+  a signed i8 equivalent is available via `OZAKI_I8=1`.

-  XMX / DPAS acceleration uses a **fused** `dotprod` kernel that computes DPAS int8 matmuls per modulus channel, reduces to unsigned residues in registers, and immediately runs Garner reconstruction and Horner evaluation - no intermediate global buffer is needed.
+  XMX / DPAS acceleration uses a **fused** `dotprod` kernel that computes DPAS matmuls per modulus channel, reduces to unsigned residues in registers, and immediately runs Garner reconstruction and Horner evaluation - no intermediate global buffer is needed.
 A scalar fallback follows the same fused structure.
 The triangular and symmetrize optimisations do not apply (each modulus channel is independent).

   **K-grouping** (`OZAKI_GROUPS`): When `OZAKI_GROUPS` > 1, that many
   consecutive K sub-panels share a common max exponent and their DPAS dot products are accumulated before a single Garner reconstruction per group.
   This amortises the (expensive) Garner/Horner phase across OZAKI_GROUPS panels.
-  OZAKI_GROUPS > 1 automatically uses 18 primes (instead of 17) to provide
-  sufficient CRT range for accumulated dot products.
   With `OZAKI_GROUPS=4` the Garner cost is cut by 4x and overall speedups of ~3x have been measured on PVC at large matrix sizes.

 ### Pipeline